wso2/docs-is/en/includes/references/extend/authentication/customize-the-authentication-endpoint.md

 ---

-## Enable multitenancy from the login page
+## Enable multitenancy for the login page

 If your {{product_name}} setup includes multiple tenants, users typically log in by entering their username in the format `username@domain-name`.
 However, you can simplify this process by displaying a dropdown menu on the login page that lists all available tenants.
 Users can then select their tenant from the dropdown and enter their username without needing to specify the domain.
 To enable this feature: